 Hiking offers the opportunity to explore and learn about nature through immersion.
 I’ve found no better way to learn about our environment than to get out in nature.9

-Also consider resources for identifying the different species of trees, plants, and animals.
+Also consider field guides for identifying the different species of trees, plants, and animals.
 There are so many learning opportunities!

 Psychological Benefits of Hiking

 Hiking Releases Happy Chemicals